Paul Wellstone: Death

-The NTSB later determined that the likely cause of the accident was "the flight crew's failure to maintain adequate airspeed, which led to an aerodynamic stall from which they did not recover."
-The final two radar readings detected the airplane traveling at or just below its predicted stall speed given conditions at the time of the accident.
+The National Transportation Safety Board (NTSB) later determined that the crash's likely cause was "the flight crew's failure to maintain adequate airspeed, which led to an aerodynamic stall from which they did not recover".
+The last two radar readings detected the plane traveling at or just below its predicted stall speed given conditions at the time.
 Aviation experts speculated the pilots might have lost situational awareness because they were lost and looking for the airport.
 They had been off course for several minutes and "clicked on" the runway lights, something not usually done in good visibility.
 There was a problem with the airport's VHF omnidirectional range (VOR) navigational beacon.
 According to Minnesota Public Radio:

 Other pilots at the charter company told NTSB that pilot Richard Conry and first officer (co-pilot) Michael Guess had both displayed below-average flying skills.
 Conry had a well-known tendency to allow copilots to take over all aircraft functions as if they were the sole pilot.
 After the crash, three copilots told of occasions on which they had to take control of the aircraft away from Conry.
 After one of those incidents, three days before the crash, the copilot (not Guess) had urged Conry to retire.
-In a post-accident interview, Conry's longtime friend and fellow aviator Timothy Cooney said that he had last spoken to Conry in June 2001 and had expressed concerns about difficulties he had flying King Airs as late as April of that year, 18 months before the accident.
+In a post-accident interview, Conry's longtime friend and fellow aviator Timothy Cooney said that he had last spoken to Conry in June 2001 and had expressed concerns about difficulties he had flying King Airs as late as April of that year, 18 months before the crash.
 Significant discrepancies were also found in the captain's flight logs in the course of the post-accident investigation, indicating he had probably greatly exaggerated his flying experience, most of which had been accrued before a 9–10 year hiatus from flying due to a fraud conviction and poor eyesight.
-He underwent Lasik surgery, but it had improved his vision to only 20/50 or 20/30.
-FAA regulations required Conry to wear corrective lenses, but his wife and Cooney said Conry did not wear lenses after the surgery.
+He underwent LASIK surgery, but it had improved his vision to only 20/50 or 20/30.
+FAA regulations required Conry to wear corrective lenses, but his wife and Cooney said Conry did not do so after the surgery.
 The coroner who examined his body was unable to determine whether Conry was wearing contact lenses at the time of the crash.

 Coworkers described Guess as having had to be consistently reminded to keep his hand on the throttle and maintain airspeed during approaches.
 He had two previous piloting jobs, one with Skydive Hutchinson as a pilot (1988–1989), and another with Northwest Airlines as a trainee instructor (1999), and was dismissed from both for lack of ability.
-Conry's widow told the NTSB that her husband told her "the other pilots thought Guess was not a good pilot."
+Conry's widow told the NTSB that her husband told her "the other pilots thought Guess was not a good pilot".